MoniqueCastro/background-generator/README.md

 # background-generator
 A linear-gradient background generator that allows you to create different color effects for the background of your project.
+This project was created using HTML, CSS and JavaScript.

+## How to use?
 Click on the "random colors" button to get a new combination and copy the code on top of the button.

 ## Live demo